neilgee/beavertron/README.md

 - Added panel 'Featured Images' with 'Hero Background' field - not actively used.
 - List of all Panels and Sections which can be removed from view by uncommenting the code in the **customizer.php** file.
 - Added a custom preset 'BT Preset' this is the preferred and only preset.
+- BT Preset is set as always active with _set_theme_mod_ this can be removed from _includes-child/customizer.php_
 - Removed all other presets.
 - Set Preset defaults in _includes-child/customizer-filter.php_
 - Added a filter to change the values for the 'BT Preset' 'fl_default_theme_mods'